top of page

 • Asymmetrical strength after stroke or neurological injury

-As a result, patients often abandon kayaking without knowing adaptive options exist.
+As a result, clients often abandon kayaking without knowing adaptive options exist.

 ADAPTIVE KAYAKING AS A RETURN-TO-ACTIVITY STRATEGY